illusorier/BackEnd/Java/Tomcat.md

 Most of the modern Java web frameworks are based on servlets, e.g. JavaServer Faces, Struts, Spring.

+Apache Tomcat also provides by default a HTTP connector on port 8080.

 Tomcat can also be used as HTTP server.

 But the performance of Tomcat is not as good as the performance of a designated web server, like the Apache HTTP server.